BurroughsHighCS/Curriculum/Assignments/Classes/Static/README.md

     }
 ```

-Even though the return time is correct and the function is written correctly, we are unable to call a class's private functions from outside the class.
+Even though the return type is correct and the function is written correctly, we are unable to call a class's private functions from outside the class.

 However, if you look at the `generateSentence()` function inside the `SentenceUtil` class, it calls those functions just fine: